expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

   });
   ```

-- You can now start your Next.js project with `yarn next dev` 🎉
+- You can now start your Expo web + Next.js project with `yarn next dev` 🎉

 </p>
 </details>